For high schoolers ready to build their own plan

 Teens generate an authentic strategic plan

-Life design, execution skills, and college admissions strategy -- fully integrated into one smart, holistic plan your teen will actually run.
+Life design, execution skills, and college admissions strategy -- one smart, holistic plan your teen will actually run.

 He knows what selective institutions are looking for -- from the inside.